-The Czech Republic ranks among the most concentrated markets in Europe in terms of power generation, with the dominant vertically integrated company ČEZ, a.s. accounting for approximately 68 per cent. of gross power generation and 59 per cent. of the total installed capacity in terms of electricity in 2016.
+The Czech Republic ranks among the most concentrated markets in Europe in terms of power generation, with the dominant vertically integrated company ČEZ, a.s. accounting for approximately 57 per cent. of gross power generated, in terms of electricity, in 201820.

-EPE believes that in 2016, it was the second largest vertically integrated utility in the Czech Republic with 1,254 MWe of installed capacity and 3,542 GWh of power produced.
+EPE believes that in 2018, it was one of the largest vertically integrated utility in the Czech Republic with 1,164 MW_e of installed capacity and 3,705 GWh of power produced21.